i-on-project/codegarten/code/jvm/secrets/README.md

-This folder contains sensitive information such as GitHub App's private key
+This folder contains sensitive information such as the GitHub App's private key and the cipher key.
+The keys present in both files are dummy keys and should be replaced.